At this time, visitor and alumni access remains suspended due to COVID-19.

 Access & Borrowing for Alumni

-Graduates of Columbia University, Barnard College, or Union Theological Seminary may apply for a University Alumni Identification Card that enables lifetime use of library facilities.
+Columbia alumni enjoy free off-campus access to a wide range of databases and journals.
+Graduates of Columbia University, Barnard College, or Union Theological Seminary may apply for a University Alumni Identification Card.
 Borrowing privileges can be purchased for $30 per month.
 Borrowing privileges may not be used at the Law School, Teachers College or the Health Sciences libraries.
-Application can be made in person to the Library Information Office, with a valid government-issued photo ID.
+Application can be made to the Library Information Office, with a valid government-issued photo ID.
 Alumni ID cards are valid for 10 years.
-A new ID card will be issued after the card expires, which requires the alumna/us to visit the Library Information Office for a new photo.
+A new ID card will be issued after the card expires.

 Alumni of Teachers College must obtain their alumni cards in Whittier Hall.